Annapolis Maryland, USA Travel Guide

 Walk often, use free attractions, pack snacks, look for happy hour deals, consider off-season travel, use public parking garages.

-Keep this information readily available, perhaps stored on your phone and a physical copy in your wallet.
+Keep these details readily available, perhaps stored on your phone and a physical copy in your wallet.

 These are for immediate assistance.

-Actions to take if your passport or other travel documents are lost or stolen.
+Actions to take if your passport or other travel papers are lost or taken.

 Annapolis, a waterfront city, faces specific natural hazards.